Direct Advantage Estimation: Experiments

 \subsection{MinAtar \& Arcade Learning Environment (ALE)}

 We now test DAE's performance in the more challenging domains of the MinAtar and the ALE environments using PPO as the base algorithm.
 We use the PPO implementation and the tuned hyperparameters from \citet{stable-baselines3, rl-zoo3}.
-A practical implementation of PPO with DAE can be found in Appendix~\ref{sec:impl}.
+A practical implementation of PPO with DAE can be found in Algorithm~\ref{alg:ppo} (see Appendix~\ref{sec:impl} for more details)\footnote{Code is available at \url{https://github.com/hrpan/dae}.}.
 For DAE, we tune two of the hyperparameters, namely the scaling coefficient of the value function loss and the number of epochs in each PPO iteration using the MinAtar environments, which are then fixed for the ALE experiments.
 Note that DAE has one less hyperparameter ($\lambda$) to tune because it does not rely on TD($\lambda$).
 Additionally, we increase the number of parallel actors for both methods as it substantially speeds up PPO training in terms of wall-clock time and has become the predominant way to train PPO agents in complex environments \citep{rudin2022learning, freeman2021brax}.
-We also test how network capacity impacts the performance of both methods by increasing the width of each layer in the baseline network (denoted “Wide”).
+We also test how network capacities impact the performance of both methods by increasing the width of each layer in the baseline network (denoted “Wide”).
 For ALE, we further test a deep residual network architecture (denoted “Deep”) based on \citet{espeholt2018impala}.
 See Appendix~\ref{sec:detail} for a more detailed description of the network architectures and hyperparameters.

 Each agent is trained independently for 10 million and 40 million in-game frames for the MinAtar and the ALE environments, respectively.
 We compare both methods on two metrics, (1) \emph{Overall}: average undiscounted score of all training episodes, and (2) \emph{Last}: average undiscounted score of the last 100 training episodes, as in \citet{schulman2017proximal}.
 The metrics reflect how fast an agent learns and the final performance of the learned policy, respectively.